 Old Bishop’s Palace

 Bishop Henry of Blois, brother of King Stephen, built Wolvesey Castle in the 1100s to show off his wealth and power.
 It was considered to be one of the greatest buildings of medieval England and must have been extremely impressive.
 It served as the official residence for all of Winchester’s bishops until the 17th century.
-The palace is in ruins today, but you can still get an sense of its former grandeur.
+The palace is in ruins today, but you can still get a sense of its former grandeur.

 Keats’ Walk

 Winchester has one of the oldest working watermills in the UK, with its origins dating back over 1,000 years.
 From the mill, you can follow the river to the Hospital of St Cross, a 12th-century almshouse for the poor that’s still in use today.
-The route is know as Keat’s Walk, thanks to the poet’s daily strolls here in 1819.
+The route is known as Keats’ Walk, thanks to the poet’s daily strolls here in 1819.
 He was so inspired by the tranquil beauty that he wrote To Autumn after his visit.

 The walk to St Cross takes about 25 minutes each way, so I skipped this in favor of a wander around town instead.
 A quaint mix of architectural styles makes the streets of the old English capital very picturesque.